-Quality Septic Inc. of Plant City, FL, would like to share a little information about septic systems and drain fields to help you better understand their operation.
+Quality Septic Inc. of Plant City, FL, would like to share a little information about septic systems and drain field.
 This way, you’ll be more confident in caring for and maintaining your existing system.
-If you’re planning a drain field or septic tank installation sometime in the future, this information will be very helpful to you as you move through the process.
+If you’re planning a drain field or septic tank installation, this information will help as you move through the process.

 Septic tank and drain field basics

 Theoretically, it’s a pretty simple system.
-However, if it’s not set up correctly by professionals with experience in drain field and septic system installation, all kinds of problems can happen down the line.
+However, if it’s not set up correctly by professionals, all kinds of problems can happen down the line.

-A properly designed septic tank will keep all sludge within itself and allow only waste water to continue to the drain field.
-Liquids, never solids, should be all that moves out of the tank.
+A properly designed septic tank will keep all sludge inside and allow only wastewater to continue to the drain field Liquids, never solids, should be all that moves out of the tank.